 - freshly ground pepper

-chef cooking tips to make split pea soup from scratch
+how to make split pea soup with ham

 - Pick through the split peas before adding them to the pot.
 Very rarely, but every once in a while you may find a small stone or other debris along with the peas.

-- Pick up sliced tavern ham at your deli counter.
+- Get the sliced tavern ham at your deli counter.
 I prefer regular cut thin slices.
 Then I just dice the slices into small pieces.
 I have also cut a thicker slice or two of ham into small chunks to make for an even hearty soup.

 - Use russet potatoes as the cook to a creamy tenderness.
 They add an almost mashed potato consistency to the soup.